MAmouzouvi/UBC_X-plore/README.md

 ## Reflections

-My UML has so many associations so if I had time, I would have created an Interface or abstract class and refactor similar behaviors together
+My UML has so many associations so if I had time, I would have created an Interface or abstract class and refactor similar behaviours together